intermine/im-docs/docs/RST.rst

 .. note::

-    This is a note!
+    This is a note

 Warning
 -----------

 .. warning::

-    This is a warning! >:(
+    This is a warning >:(

 Index page
 -----------